kelzier/security-notes/Network/packets/TCP-3-way-handshake.md

 The client receives the server's AYN/ACK and acknowledges receipt by sending back an ACK with the value of the server's SEQ + 1.

 ## Window size
-The window size determines the maximum payload that can be received, and the TCP standard has an upper limit of 65535 bytes.
+The window size determines the maximum amount of data that can be received, and the TCP standard has an upper limit of 65535 bytes.
 However, during the 3-way handshake the initial SYN packets contain TCP options which allows this to be overridden.

 ```
 |-------------------------------------------------------------|